VahidR/django-packages-search/README.md

 ------------
 Imagine that you are in the middle of a project, and would like to search for a third-party django app that suits your current need.
-You live in Terminal and do all of your stuff within your favorite editor like Vim or Emacs. one way to search for such apps is ro fire your web browser and visit `djangopackages.com` and browse the packages comprehensively.
+You live in Terminal and do all of your stuff within your favorite editor like Vim or Emacs. one way to search for such apps is to fire your web browser and visit `djangopackages.com` and browse the packages comprehensively.
 Another way is using this tool.
 You can search for a *list* of packages within a certain area like `cms` and `profiles`, or you can get the vital information about a *specific* package.
 The details come later.
-This tool is under active development and lots of improvements will be added gradually..
+This tool is under active development and lots of improvements could be added gradually..

 How to use it
 -------------
-So far so good..
 Let's imagine that we would like to see what packages are available in a *grid* of `profiles`.
-We have heard that there is a package called `django-profiles`, but want to see all of the apps that people created.
+We have heard that there is a package called `django-profiles`, but we want to see all of the apps that people has created.
 Within the terminal, enter this :
 ```bash
 $ python dps.py -l profiles